One Laptop per Child: Technology

 The XO, previously known as the "$100 Laptop" or "Children's Machine", is an inexpensive laptop computer designed to be distributed to children in developing countries around the world, to provide them with access to knowledge, and opportunities to "explore, experiment and express themselves" (constructionist learning).
-The laptop was designed by Yves Béhar with Design Continuum, and manufactured by the Taiwanese computer company Quanta Computer.
+The laptop was styled by Yves Béhar with Design Continuum, while its technical architecture and design were created by a team led by Mary Lou Jepsen.
+The devices were manufactured by the Taiwanese computer company Quanta Computer.

 The rugged, low-power computers use flash memory instead of a hard drive, run a Fedora-based operating system and use the SugarLabs Sugar user interface.
 Mobile ad hoc networking based on the 802.11s wireless mesh network protocol allows students to collaborate on activities and to share Internet access from one connection.
 The wireless networking has much greater range than typical consumer laptops.
 The XO-1 was designed for lower cost and much longer life than typical laptops.

 In 2009, OLPC announced an updated XO (dubbed XO-1.5) to take advantage of the latest component technologies.
 The XO-1.5 includes a new VIA C7-M processor and a new chipset providing a 3D graphics engine and an HD video decoder.
 It has 1 GB of RAM and built-in storage of 4 GB, with an option for 8 GB.
 The XO-1.5 uses the same display, and a network wireless interface with half the power dissipation.

 Early prototype versions of the hardware were available in June 2009, and they were available for software development and testing available for free through a developer's program.

 An XO-1.75 model was developed that used a Marvell ARM processor, targeting a price below $150 and date in 2011.